-The assessment is based on (i) theoretical noise prediction methods that conform to the Ministry of the Environment, Conservation and Parks (MECP) requirements; (ii) noise level criteria as specified by the MECP NPC-300 noise guidelines; (iii) site plan and survey drawings provided by Kehoe Developments Inc. in April 2023, and; (iv) sound data information derived from on-site measurements and Gradient Wind's experience with similar projects.
+The assessment is based on (i) theoretical noise prediction methods that conform to the Ministry of the Environment, Conservation and Parks (MECP) requirements; (ii) noise level criteria as specified by the MECP NPC-300 noise guidelines; (iii) site plan and survey drawings provided by Kehoe Developments Inc. in April 2023, and; (iv) sound data information derived from on-site measurements.

-The results of the current study indicate that noise levels at nearby points of reception are expected to fall below the NPC-300 noise criteria, provided that the assumptions for noise control as outlined in Section 2.1 are adhered.
-As such, the proposed development is expected to be compatible with the existing noise sensitive land uses.
+The results of the current study indicate that noise levels at nearby points of reception are expected to fall below the NPC-300 noise criteria, provided that the assumptions for noise control as outlined in Section 2.1 are adhered to.
+As such, the proposed development is expected to be compatible with the existing noise-sensitive land uses.